moktana68/Sufire-Website/README.md

 # Sufire-Website
 About to finish.
-Final work is about to make this website responsive. stay tuned till now.
+Final work is still remaining to make this website responsive. stay tuned till now.
 Lot more learned while building this website.